-Protein Identification and Localization Core
+Protein Localization, Identification and Folding Core

-In Vivo Studies Core
+In Vivo Animal and Human Studies Core

 Molecular Biology Core

 The Specific Aims of the Molecular Biology (MB) core include: